 ability to collaborate with others in diverse group settings.

 —How Should Colleges Prepare Students to Succeed in Today’s Global Economy?

 AAC&U/Peter D. Hart Research—

 Who should attend?
-This workshop with serve you best if you have at least some basic facilitation and leadership experience.
+You’ll get the most out of this workshop if you have at least some basic facilitation and leadership experience.
 It will offer you the attitudes and hands-on practice you need to serve in the role of facilitator with increased confidence, and will help expand your self-knowledge and ability to self-manage, skills critical to your success as a leader.
-If you are an experienced facilitator, this is your chance to take your existing practice of facilitation into some new terrain with a fresh new model that offers increasing depth and breadth of practice.
+If you are an experienced facilitator, this is your chance to take your existing practice of facilitation into new terrain with a fresh new model that offers increasing depth and breadth of practice.
 We look forward to taking this journey with you!

 I have never felt more professionally accepted, encouraged and cared for in my 20 + years of work experience.
 THANK YOU Darin, Steve and Harry!

 –2016 Workshop Participant–